The Different Types of Mortgages Explained

 The Different Types of Mortgage

-Regardless of what happens to inflation, interest rates or the economy, you can rest assured that your monthly mortgage repayments, usually your biggest financial outgoings each month, will remain as you are used to, providing financial stability for you.
+Regardless of any changes to inflation, interest rates or the economy, you can carry on as normal without any worries that your monthly mortgage repayments, usually your biggest outgoing each month, will stay the same.
+This provides you with a level of financial stability.

 What is a Fixed-Rate Mortgage? | MoneymanTV